stalwartlabs/mail-server/README.md

 ## Support

-If you are having problems running Stalwart Mail Server, you found a bug or just have a question, do not hesitate to reach us on [GitHub Discussions](https://github.com/stalwartlabs/mail-server/discussions), [Reddit](https://www.reddit.com/r/stalwartlabs) or [Discord](https://discord.gg/aVQr3jF8jd).
+If you are having problems running Stalwart, you found a bug or just have a question, do not hesitate to reach us on [GitHub Discussions](https://github.com/stalwartlabs/stalwart/discussions), [Reddit](https://www.reddit.com/r/stalwartlabs) or [Discord](https://discord.gg/aVQr3jF8jd).
 Additionally you may purchase an [premium support](https://stalw.art/support) to obtain priority support from Stalwart Labs LLC.

 ## Sponsorship

 Your support is crucial in helping us continue to improve the project, add new features, and maintain the highest level of quality.
-By [becoming a sponsor](https://opencollective.com/stalwart), you help fund the development and future of Stalwart Mail Server.
+By [becoming a sponsor](https://opencollective.com/stalwart), you help fund the development and future of Stalwart.
 As a thank-you, sponsors who contribute $5 per month or more will automatically receive a [Small Business Edition](https://stalw.art/small-business/) license, which includes all the powerful features of the [Enterprise edition](https://stalw.art/enterprise/).

 These are some of our open-source sponsors: